 This course looks at what requirements and obligations local councils have when it comes to Freedom of Information and related legislation.
 We look at what policies and procedures councils should have in place, how to ensure officers and councillors are aware of their obligations and what steps to take when you get an FOI request.

 Whether you are an experienced Council or committee Chair, or whether you are new to the role, getting the most from Virtual Meetings can be a real challenge for us all.
 We walk you through strategies to get the most out of your meetings, get the most from your fellow Members and how to ensure that technology works for you, not against you.

 Public Speaking Skills for Councillors

 Public speaking can be daunting, even for experienced Councillors.
 With the advent of virtual meetings, it’s more important that Councillors feel confident to effectively communicate with residents at public or virtual events.
 Our experts will guide you through techniques and strategies to help you speak in public with flair, confidence and authenticity.

-Get in front of the camera: how to build your confidence and engage with your community through video and Facebook Live
+Get in front of the camera: how to build your confidence and engage with your community with video and Facebook Live